mapbox/mapbox-gestures-android/README.md

 This library wraps [GestureDetectorCompat](https://developer.android.com/reference/android/support/v4/view/GestureDetectorCompat.html) and [ScaleGestureDetector](https://developer.android.com/reference/android/view/ScaleGestureDetector.html) as well as introduces implementation of rotate, shove and tap gesture detectors.

 ## Usage
+This library was inspired by [Android Gesture Detector Framework](https://github.com/Almeros/android-gesture-detectors), offers the same functionality with some additional features on top.

 To start gestures processing you have to instantiate `AndroidGestureManager`, set any gesture listeners that you are interested in and pass all `MotionEvent` objects from your Activity/Fragment to `AndroidGestureManager#onTouchEvent()`.

 #### Mutually exclusive gestures